lostmygithubaccount/dkdc/mocks/synapse/notebooks.md

 At this point, it is up to users to configure `sparkmagic` to their liking by installing wrapper kernels, additional Jupyter widgets, etc.

 ### Using Synapse Spark with SparkMagic
-**NOTE:** This assumes you have can interactively authenticate with your Synapse Workspace and have a spark pool `sparky`.
+**NOTE:** This assumes you have can interactively authenticate with your Synapse Workspace and have a spark pool.

 ```python
 %synapse start --workspace workspacename --sparkpool sparky